NIRUNDA2000/boilerplates/Linux/File_system.md

-###Linux For Newbies
+##Linux For Newbies

-/boot	Kernel, initramfs, and other boot-related files /etc	System configuration files
+""/boot	Kernel, initramfs, and other boot-related files"" /etc	System configuration files
 /home	Home directories for all users
 /lib	Shared libraries